Healing Strategies:

 breast-conserving therapy.
 METHODS: Patients were grouped by age, tumor size, and

 estrogen receptor (ER) status.
-The model uses the Oxford overviews and three combined Cancer and
+The model uses the Oxford overviews and three combined Cancer

-ER-positive women with small primary tumors who might not be candidates for adjuvant
+are seen in ER-positive women with small primary tumors who might not be candidates for adjuvant

 chemotherapy if their lymph nodes test negative.
 Virtually no benefit results in ER-negative women,